-Products are accessible on local FTP servers with flexible extraction interface, EUMETCast, and the EUMETSAT Data Centre.
-See the Product Navigator for detailed information on the ROM SAF products.
+Data and Software Products are accessible on the ROM SAF Web server (located at DMI), EUMETCast, and the EUMETSAT Data Centre.
+See the Product Navigator for detailed information on the ROM SAF products and formats.

 SAF topology and architecture

-The ROM SAF maintains one operations centre at DMI, which produces in an operational mode the NRT, offline products and climatological datasets.
+The ROM SAF maintains one operations centre at DMI, which produces in an operational mode the: NRT and offline products; and climate data records.

-To ensure that offline time series are long, homogeneous and state-of-the-art, archived satellite data will be reprocessed in stand-alone events.
+To ensure that time series are long, homogeneous and state-of-the-art, archived RO satellite data are regularly reprocessed in stand-alone events.